 GeneCards Summary for OGDH Gene

-OGDH (Oxoglutarate (Alpha-Ketoglutarate) Dehydrogenase (Lipoamide)) is a Protein Coding gene.
-Diseases associated with OGDH include alpha-ketoglutarate dehydrogenase deficiency and door syndrome.
-Among its related pathways are Metabolism and Carbon metabolism.
+OGDH (Oxoglutarate Dehydrogenase) is a Protein Coding gene.
+Diseases associated with OGDH include Alpha-Ketoglutarate Dehydrogenase Deficiency and Wernicke-Korsakoff Syndrome.
+Among its related pathways are Glucose / Energy Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
 GO annotations related to this gene include chaperone binding and oxidoreductase activity, acting on the aldehyde or oxo group of donors, disulfide as acceptor.
 An important paralog of this gene is DHTKD1.

 UniProtKB/Swiss-Prot for OGDH Gene

 The 2-oxoglutarate dehydrogenase complex catalyzes the overall conversion of 2-oxoglutarate to succinyl-CoA and CO(2).
 It contains multiple copies of three enzymatic components: 2-oxoglutarate dehydrogenase (E1), dihydrolipoamide succinyltransferase (E2) and lipoamide dehydrogenase (E3).